Cursor vs Windsurf

 Need more than Cursor or Windsurf?

-Tell Magpie what you do and we'll match tools across build, comms, productivity, and your industry — not just one decision.
+Tell Magpie what you do and we'll match tools across build, comms, productivity and your industry.

 Aider and Cline are both autonomous coding agents, but they live in different surfaces.
 Aider runs in your terminal as a standalone CLI; Cline lives inside VS Code as an extension.
 The choice is mostly about where you already work.